-1993 – A group from the Cancer Institute Auxiliary started meeting and talking about a Cancer Support Center at UAMS.
+1993 – A group from the Arkansas Cancer Research Center Auxiliary started meeting and talking about a Cancer Support Center at UAMS.
 They visited the Cancer Support Center in Fort Smith and were inspired.

-The doors opened to patients in January 2003 and the last 19 years Home for Healing has been a home away from home for over 5,000 patients, their caregivers, and parents of premature infants from every county in Arkansas, 35 states, and at least 7 foreign countries.
+A ribbon-cutting ceremony was held in January 2003 with our first patient staying in the house on February 3, 2003.
+Over the last 19 years, Home for Healing has been a home away from home for over 5,000 patients, their caregivers, and parents of premature infants from every county in Arkansas, 35 states, and at least 7 foreign countries.

 Ownership of Home for Healing – Non-profit 501(c)(3) home owned by the Board of Parents and Friends of Children and Adults, Inc. also known as the Home for Healing.